vlad-timotei/wpgp-tools/README.md

 **Non-translatable** strings
 - Highlight non-translatable strings in original
+- Click on any non-translatable item in original
 - Display real time usage of non-translatable strings
 - Insert individual or Copy all